BLOG

 📌Pro tip: Prioritize mobile application security testing tools with flexible deployment and strong integration capabilities to adapt to evolving infrastructure needs.
 The best DevSecOps tools also integrate with your existing CI/CD pipelines to automate security testing and vulnerability assessments throughout your SDLC.

 Since DataTheorem offers triaged vulnerability reports for the manager, security user, and developer accounts, understanding the impact of the vulnerabilities detected requires technical expertise.
-Besides, accessing the reports generated is also not user-friendly.
+Additionally, accessing the generated reports is not user-friendly.

 📌Pro tip: The best DevSecOps tools, like Appknox, provide detailed vulnerability assessment reports with a CVSS score highlighting the gravity of the issue, its business impact, and regulatory and compliance issues.

-DataTheorem focuses predominantly on automated penetration security testing.
+DataTheorem focuses primarily on automated penetration testing for security.
 This works best for routine, quick checks and identifying common vulnerabilities at scale.

 However, manual penetration testing conducted by skilled experts helps uncover nuanced vulnerabilities and human errors that automated testing might overlook.